daifengwanglab/Varmole/README.md

 ## Installation

 This script need no installation, but has the following requirements:
-    -PyTorch 0.4.1 or above
+* PyTorch 0.4.1 or above
-    -Python3.6.5 or above
+* Python3.6.5 or above

 ## Usage
-python Varmole.py /path/to/input/file.csv
+`python Varmole.py /path/to/input/file.csv`

 The script will compute and output 4 output files: